navyasric/active-directory-java-webapp-openidconnect-v2/README.md

 You're done!

 Click on "Sign in user and call Microsoft Graph" to start the process of logging in.
-Once you login, you will be displayed the user profile information such as Name obtained from Microsoft Graph.
+Once you login, you will be see the tokens obtained and the response returned from Microsoft Graph API call.

 ## Help and Support
 1. For more documentation on GLUU, see https://gluu.org/docs/ce.